 This training is designed to help healthcare professionals move beyond surface-level assumptions and gain a deeper understanding of the real-world factors that influence patient outcomes.

-Recognizing the Impact of Systemic Issues on Patient Health
+Recognizing the Impact of Systemic Factors on Patient Health

 Building Awareness Without Overcomplicating Care